 Completing the "Authorized Representative" section allows MRS to discuss the contents of the return with the authorized representative.
 This section is optional - you are not required to have an authorized representative.
 If you do wish to designate someone for MRS to contact regarding the estate, you would normally enter the name and firm of the preparer of the 700-SOV, including address and contact information.
-If this section is left blank, MRS will talk only to the personal representative about the estate and the corresponding tax return, absent a completed power of attorney document (Form 2848-ME).
+If this section is left blank and a completed power of attorney document (Form 2848-ME) is not provided, MRS will talk only to the personal representative about the estate and the corresponding tax return.
 All correspondence from MRS will go to both the personal representative and the authorized representative if this section is completed.